-n) What does the Trust do if someone complains?
+n) What do we do if someone complains?

-Any written expression of dissatisfaction (including email) - even if it does not specifically seek a review - should be forwarded to the CEO who will conduct a review of how the request has been Responsible Dept: Trust Implementation Date: 1 April 2014 Last Review Date: 1 June 2016 Policy Review Date: 1 June 2018 dealt with and of the information provided or, if the request has been refused, of the reasons for refusal.
+Any written expression of dissatisfaction (including email) - even if it does not specifically seek a review - should be forwarded to the CEO who will conduct a review of how the request has been dealt with and of the information provided or, if the request has been refused, of the reasons for refusal.
 The results of the CEO's review should be communicated to the enquirer within 20 working days.
 The Trust will maintain records of all complaints and their outcomes.